 Understanding each type of trial will help you decide whether a trial’s objectives align with your own, and can help you determine if it’s worth your participation.

-Prevention: Prevention trials try to find ways to reduce the risk of developing mesothelioma or prevent it from recurring.
-Because mesothelioma is such a slow growing cancer, prevention trials are focused on individuals who have previously been diagnosed with mesothelioma and are now in remission.
+Prevention trials look for ways to reduce the risk of developing mesothelioma or prevent it from recurring.
+Because mesothelioma is a slow-growing cancer, prevention trials are focused on individuals who have previously been diagnosed with mesothelioma and are now in remission.

-Screening and Early Detection: Screening trials attempt to find better ways to test and detect mesothelioma in earlier stages.
-Mesothelioma is notoriously difficult to diagnosis early, yet patient prognosis tends to be significantly more positive the earlier it’s detected.
+Screening trials attempt to find better ways to test and detect mesothelioma in earlier stages.
+Mesothelioma is notoriously difficult to diagnose early.
+However, a patient’s prognosis tends to be significantly better if the cancer is caught early on.
 Therefore, research into improving early detection and screening methods is a top priority for many mesothelioma specialists.

 Diagnosing mesothelioma can be challenging, sometimes requiring surgical intervention to truly assess the cancer’s stage.
 Improved diagnostic tests will make it easier for oncologists and mesothelioma specialists to properly assess patients and develop appropriate treatment plans.

 Statuses of Mesothelioma Clinical Trials

-Recruiting: Recruiting clinical trials are currently looking for more participants.
+- Recruiting: These clinical trials are currently looking for more participants.
 If you meet all of the requirements for a clinical trial that is marked “Active,” you may be able to join that trial.
 If you’re interested, talk to your doctor as a next step to help determine whether the clinical trial is right for you.

-Active: Not Recruiting: Trials that are active but not recruiting are currently underway are marked “Active – Not Recruiting.”
-In some circumstances, these trials will welcome additional participants, but this is not a common occurrence.
+- Active — Not Recruiting: These trials are still in process, but new participants will not be able to join them.
 Because trials can take years to complete, it’s possible for a trial to be under this status for several years.

-Completed: Once the testing portion of a clinical trial is finished, the trial will be marked Completed.
+- Completed: Once the testing portion of a clinical trial is finished, the trial will be marked Completed.
 However, researchers may still take several months or even years to review the results of the clinical trial and compile their final reports.
 If you are interested in the research that comes from a clinical trial, make note of that trial’s “Study Completion Date.”